skepickle/roll20-api-scripts/skepickleCharacterSuite/README.md

 * **skookum** **_UNDER CONSTRUCTION_**
 * **source-texts**
     List all source texts currently configured in game.
+* **spell**
+  * show
+    _Note: Operates on any number of selected tokens on the map._
+    This function displays a list of spells or powers that a character can currently use.
+For this to work the related values in the character sheets must be set correctly.
+For prepared casters, the "used" and "prep" fields for the spell must be set to the appropriate numerical values.
+For spontaneous casters the "prep" field must be set to "K" and the spells/day field should be set correctly. the spontaneous casting class is set on the left spell-column, then just enter the numerical value for spells/day.
+If the spontaneous casting class is set on the right spell-column, then the spells/day field needs to have a "," character and the numberical value needs to follow the comma.
+For power manifesters, the "prep" field must be set to "PP" and the Power Points fields should be set correctly.
+  * fill-macros
+    _Note: Operates on any number of selected tokens on the map._
+    This function fills in a character sheet's spell macros if the macro attribute is empty, or contains only '-','fill', or 'empty'.
 * **text-marker**
     This function is used to control text markers on tokens.
 These text markers can represent conditions, or spell effects.
 Each marker can also be given a duration using units of rounds, minutes, hours, days, weeks, months, or years.
   * clear